 These abrupt changes are characteristic features of the system's transition from the normal phase to the superradiant phase, which is consistent with the universal critical behavior of light-matter systems near the quantum critical point~\cite{PhysRevLett.115.180404}.
 We systematically analyze the origin of the phase transition by quantifying the contributions of distinct patterns to the ground and first excited states.
 This analysis reveals a competition mechanism among the patterns, and we find that the ratio $k$ influences the competition between patterns.\begin{flushleft}

 \end{flushleft}

-The upper panel of Fig.~$\ref{F4}$ corresponds to the contribution of patterns to the energy level of ground state and its second derivative with respect to coupling strength $\xi_1$, as a function of $\xi_1/\xi_{1c}$ when $k=0.9$.
-As shown in Fig.~$\ref{F4}$(a1), in the weak-coupling regime (i.e.~$\xi_1/\xi_{1c}\leq 1$), the ground state is entirely governed by the dominant pattern $\lambda_1$ (red solid line), while contributions from other patterns ($\lambda_2$, $\lambda_3$) are negligible.
+The upper panel of Fig.~$\ref{F4}$ corresponds to the contribution of patterns to the energy level of ground state and its second derivative as a function of $\xi$ ($\xi=\xi_{\text{R}}/\xi^c_{\text{R}}$, where $\xi^c_{\text{R}}$ is the value of $\xi_{\text{R}}$ when $\xi_c=1$ in Eq.~$(\ref{eq6})$) when $k=0.9$.
+As shown in Fig.~$\ref{F4}$(a1), in the weak-coupling regime ($\xi\leq 1$), the ground state is entirely governed by the dominant pattern $\lambda_1$ (red solid line), while contributions from other patterns ($\lambda_2$, $\lambda_3$) are negligible.
 This regime corresponds to the well-known normal phase of the anisotropic quantum Rabi model, characterized by a zero photon number.
 As the coupling strength increases, the system enters the superradiant phase, where the different patterns exhibit the following distinct critical behaviors.